The Lease Extension Process

 Solicitors Specialising in Leasehold Extension Advice

-When you come to extend your lease, you have 2 choices.
+If you want to know how extend your lease, you have 2 choices.
 A statutory or formal lease extension gives you the legal right to compel your freeholder to grant you an extra 90 years on top of your existing lease and at a zero ground rent (referred to as a “peppercorn rent”).

 The other alternative is what is known as a voluntary or informal lease extension.
 There is no set process for this (but see below for more information).